 Do I need snow chains in Kosciuszko National Park?

-All 2WD vehicles will need to carry snow chains between 1 June and 11 October on the following roads:
+All 2WD vehicles will need to carry snow chains between the June long weekend and the October long weekend on the following roads:

 - Kosciuszko Road from the park boundary at Thredbo River.

 - Alpine Way between Thredbo and Tom Groggin.